 RADIUS Server IP Enter the IP address of RADIUS server.
 RADIUS Port Enter the port of the RADIUS server.

 RADIUS Password Enter the password of the RADIUS server.
 NAS ID Configure a Network Access Server Identifier (NAS ID) using 1 to 64 characters on the portal.
 The NAS ID is sent to the RADIUS server by the EAP through an authentication request packet.
 With the NAS ID which classifies users to different groups, the RADIUS server can send a customized authentication response.
 RADIUS Accounting Enable or disable RADIUS accounting feature.
 Accounting Server IP Enter the IP address of the accounting server.
 Accounting Server Port Enter the port number of the accounting server.
-Accounting Server Passsword Enter the shared secret key of the accounting server.
+Accounting Server Password Enter the shared secret key of the accounting server.
 Interim Update With this option enabled, you can specify the duration between accounting information updates.
 By default, the function is disabled.
-Enter the appropriate duration between updates for EAPs in Interim Update Interval.
+Enter the appropriate duration between updates for EAPs in Interim Update Interval .
 Interim Interval With Interim Update enabled, specify the appropriate duration between updates for EAPs.
 The default duration is 600 seconds.
 Authentication Timeout Specify the value of authentication timeout.
 A client's authentication will expire after the authentication timeout and the client needs to log in to the authentication page again to access the network.
-Options include 1 Hour, 8 Hours, 24 Hours, 7 Days, and Custom.
+Options include 1 Hour, 8 Hours, 24 Hours, 7 Days, and Custom .
 With Custom selected, you can customize the time in days, hours, and minutes.
 Redirect With this function configured, the newly authenticated client will be redirected to the specific URL.
 Redirect URL With Redirect enabled, you also need to enter the URL in this field.
 The newly authenticated client will be redirected to this URL.

+Portal Customization

+Configure the authentication page.
+There are two options: Local Web Portal and External Web Portal.

+· Local Web Portal

-Portal Customization Web Portal and External WeLocal Web Portal b Portal. se in the two boxes.
-The EAP uses its built-in web server to provide To pass the authentication, username and password in e this authentication page for clients. clients need to provide the correct the Username and Password fields, he Term of Use and click the Login External Web Portal With External Web Portal configured, the authentication page will be provided by the web portal server built on the network.
-To configure External Web Portal, you need to complete the following configurations: Build an external web por sure that it is reachable by tal server on your network and make y the EAP.
-On this configuration page provided by the extent e, enter the URL of the authentication ernal portal server.
-Portal Customization: External Web Portal External Web Portal URL: Policy list.
-In this way, clie before authenticated.
-F tal server to the Free Authentication ents can access the web portal server for details about how to configure
+Enter the title and term of use in the two boxes.
+The EAP uses its built-in web server to provide this authentication page for clients.
+To pass the authentication, clients need to provide the correct username and password in the Username and Password fields, check the box of I accept the Term of Use and click the Login button.

+External Web Portal

+With External Web Portal configured, the authentication page will be provided by the web portal server built on the network.
+To configure External Web Portal, you need to complete the following configurations:

+- 1. Build an external web portal server on your network and make sure that it is reachable by the EAP. - 2.
+On this configuration page, enter the URL of the authentication page provided by the external portal server. - 3.
+Add the external web portal server to the Free Authentication Policy list.
+In this way, clients can access the web portal server before authenticated.
+For details about how to configure Free Authentication Policy, refer to 3.2.2 Configure Free Authentication Policy.

-Configure Free Authentication Policy
+3.2.2 Configure Free Authentication Policy